 - Continue to ensure there is transparency in its own business and in its approach to tackling modern slavery throughout its supply chains.

 - Committed to creating and maintaining a safe and healthy working environment for its employees, customers and the community.

-In 2016 Aspers established a Modern slavery working group with representatives from its HR, Compliance and Finance departments.
-The working group undertakes and internal risk assessment exercise on an annual basis with each division and with the central procurement function to evaluate the Group’s risks and identify best practices, around the prevention of slavery and human trafficking with its supply chains or any part of its business.
+In 2016 Aspers established a Modern slavery working group which is now part of the Compliance and Risk Committee, with representatives from its HR, Compliance and Finance departments.
+The working group undertakes an internal risk assessment exercise on an annual basis with each division and with the central procurement function to evaluate the Group’s risks and identify best practices, around the prevention of slavery and human trafficking with its supply chains or any part of its business.

 Information and training about slavery and human trafficking

 To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant employees who are involved in procurement and supplier management processes.
 All members or our senior management team have been briefed on the subject.